 Until 2019, RDI has received 87 interns and visiting scholars from more than 35 universities around the globe, and have seen their capabilities increased as researchers.
-We are now looking for highly motivated interns who are eager to get some research experiences.
-In 2019, we open internships on topics related but not limited to:
+We are now looking for highly motivated individuals who are eager to get some research experiences.
+In 2020, we open internships on topics related but not limited to:

 Interns at Resilience Development Initiative will be faced with many prominent research studies ranging from national to international scale.
 Internship period will last for three months or more between January—December 2020.For further information, you can email our contact person for RDI’s Internship Program :

 It has been a real pleasure to do my internship at RDI.
 The environment was the embodiment of a positive, inclusive, supportive and empowering work-place and everyone was inspirational in their own way.
 I could not have wished for a better experience and it has certainly opened my horizons to conducting fur-ther research or even taking research up as a career.- Justyna Green, Murdoch University (Australia)